This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Much of the existing décor can be attributed to Emperor Maximilian I, who wanted it to embody the neoclassic style that was popular in Europe at the time of his reign.

-Peek inside rooms that will transport you back in time, and wander through the onsite museum that houses more weapons than you’ll be able to wrap your head around.
+Peek inside rooms that will transport you back in time, and wander through the onsite museum that houses more weapons and artifacts than you’ll be able to wrap your head around.

 And don’t forget to explore the gardens, one of the prettiest things to see in Mexico City.